 PSVR 2 release date

-It’s almost certain that PSVR 2 will work exclusively with the PlayStation 5, but we now know we won't be seeing the next-generation Sony console until late 2020.
-That means we definitely won't see PSVR 2 until the end of 2020 and (more likely) at least 2021.
+It’s almost certain that a PSVR 2 would work exclusively with the PlayStation 5, but we now know we won't be seeing the next-generation Sony console until late 2020.
+That means we definitely won't see PSVR 2 until the end of 2020 at the very earliest and (more likely) at least 2021.

-If Sony mostly allocates its manpower to PS5 production, then the PSVR 2 could launch much later than the console’s release date - perhaps ven a year or more.
+If Sony mostly allocates its manpower to PS5 production, then the PSVR 2 could launch much later than the console’s release date - perhaps even years later.
 PlayStation VR launched three years after the PS4, after all.
+But the relative success of PSVR means that Sony is likely exploring the potential of a refreshed, next-gen headset.

 PSVR 2 news and rumors